 The father was arrested at his apartment, reportedly after a struggle.

 The victims appear to have been beaten.
-Officials are treating it as a case of domestic violence.

 El País says the cave was found after a long search in mountain mist - the clue was a wristwatch found by a path.